Get Maintouch

 Watch for hedging patterns.
 "It's worth considering that" or "One might argue that" signals AI trying to sound thoughtful.
 Just state the point.
 "You should do X" beats "It may be beneficial to consider doing X."

-Run a find-and-replace for "Let's dive in" and "Let's explore."
+Run a find-and-replace for "Let's get into it" and "Let's walk through this."
 Delete both.
 Your content should already be doing that.
 You don't need to announce it.

 Implement Human Review Processes